setmy-info/setmy-info.github.io/src/site/markdown/it/knowhow.md

 * D3 (or C) More complex.
 Can handle everyday work by self.
 Knows what to search and solve problems.
 Can do some design.
   Knows solution basic architecture (layers, models,components)
 * D4 ...
 * D5 (or D) Deeply.
-Good understanding internals, deeply, most of the things tested and therefore high understanding how system acts.
+Good understanding of internals, deeply, most of the things tested, and therefore high understanding how system acts.
 Can do complex architecture, buildingblocks at any level (enterprise or solution).

 Higher should same things as lower level.